-field replaceable unit
+field replaceable unit (FRU)

 An assembly that is replaced in its entirety when any one of its components fails.
+An IBM service representative performs the replacement.
 In some cases, a field replaceable unit might contain other field replaceable units.

 FlashCopy mapping